asapple/qiaoshi-stickman-web/README.md

 - Installs dependencies
 - Builds the project for GitHub Pages
 - Deploys the built files to GitHub Pages using the `PAT` secret

+### Alibaba Cloud OSS Deployment Workflow (aliyun-oss-deploy.yml)

+Located at `.github/workflows/aliyun-oss-deploy.yml`, this workflow runs on pushes to the `main` branch:
+- Checks out the code
+- Sets up Node.js environment
+- Installs dependencies
+- Builds the project
+- Deploys the built files to Alibaba Cloud OSS

 ### Setup for GitHub Pages Deployment